okaanyildiz/react-tailwind-github-finder-app/README.md

 5) Next, we’ll add the state for the input element.
 6) Import useState hook.
 7) On top of the UserSearch() function, place the useState hook with [text, setText].
 The initial is going to be an empty string.
 8) To track the input, add the “value”property with the “text” value.
 9) handleChange and handleSubmit with a function.
-Handle submit should include an if statements, which checks if the text is empty and gives alert.
+Handle submit should include an if statement, which checks if the text is empty and gives alert.
 10) We want to display the clear button only when there are users in the state.
 Otherwise there is no need to display that button.
 So we will use “useContext” to have access to the users array to see whether it is empty.

 11) Inside the UserSearch.jsx, import useContext.
 12) Beneath the useState hook, define the Context hook: const { users } = useContext(GithubContext)